Battle of Slim River: Aftermath

 It seems that even some of the British, who had suffered so badly in this battle, were impressed by the attack.
 Lt.
 Col. Arthur Harrison, a British artillery commander who had narrowly escaped being killed by Watanabe's tank, remarked with obvious admiration;

 Lt.
 Col. Stewart, when writing to the official historian after the war, said of the battle;

 The 11th Indian Infantry Division had suffered huge casualties, although some would eventually make their way back to join in the fight for Singapore, many more would still be in the jungle after the surrender.
 Large numbers of these survivors would be captured but a few, like Lt.
-Colonel Lindsay Robertson (who had strong views about surrendering) and his party of Argylls attempted to evade capture, but were unable to keep ahead of the rapid advance of the Japanese.
+Col. Lindsay Robertson (who had strong views about surrendering) and his party of Argylls attempted to evade capture, but were unable to keep ahead of the rapid advance of the Japanese.
 Robertson was killed on 20 January 1942.
 The remaining survivors from the two brigades were scattered all over the Malayan Peninsula.
 Some of the Argylls were still at large by August 1945.
 A Gurkha NCO, Naik Nakam Gurung, was found during the Malayan Emergency in October 1949, he had been living in the jungle since 1942.
 The 12th Indian Brigade had practically ceased to exist and the 28th Brigade was but a shadow.

 Stewart's 12th Brigade could muster no more than 430 officers and men, with 94 officers and men from the Argylls.
 Selby's brigade was slightly better off with 750 answering roll call the next day.
 In all the 11th Division lost an estimated 3,200 troops and a large amount of irreplaceable equipment.
 The Japanese had managed to attack through a division along nineteen miles and take two bridges at minimal cost to themselves all before lunch time.
 General Wavell, after meeting survivors of the battle, was appalled by the condition they were in and ordered the 11th Indian Division out of the front line.
 This defeat for the British allowed the Japanese to take Kuala Lumpur unopposed, Wavell ordered Percival to retreat into southern Malaya, giving up central Malaya, and then to allow the Australian 8th Division an opportunity to prove itself against the Japanese Army.

 The devastation caused by this short battle also resulted in Lieutenant-General Percival changing his tactics of defensive prepared positions and ordering a rapid retreat to the south, where an ambush would be prepared at Gemensah Bridge by the Australians.